 * * *

-Sometimes, student loan consolidation can actually help your financial future.
-It can put all your loans in one place for one easy monthly payment.
-It also gives you the chance to reduce your monthly payments, which can help you get out of default or avoid it.
+Student loan consolidation can combine all your federal loans together for one easy monthly payment.
+Plus, it gives you the chance to reduce your monthly payments by extending your repayment term, which can help you get out of default (or avoid it in the first place).

-But while there are benefits, it’s not always the best option for everyone.
-Here are a few times when you should skip student loan consolidation.
+But while there are benefits, student loan consolidation is not always the best option for everyone.
+Let’s consider the following…

 1. Consolidating could raise your interest rate